Social Work MA

 You can expect input from staff with expertise and knowledge of a range of health and social services settings, together with high quality and emergent research profiles.
 Contributors to the programme also include people who have direct experience of services, expert practitioners, magistrates, politicians, senior managers and policy makers.

 You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) in a relevant subject, such as social sciences, psychology, criminology, or health and social care.
+Applications will also be considered from students who have a 2:2 and are from an under represented group in Higher Education, that is: have caring responsibilities, considerable work experience, or are a care leaver.
+Such applications will be considered on an individual basis.
 GCSE English Language at Grade C or Grade 4 or above (or equivalent) is also required.

 You must have relevant paid or voluntary work experience and be able to relate this to the skills and values of social work.
 An interview, written exercise and group-based task form part of the selection process.